Predictive energy management for hybrid electric aircraft propulsion systems

 The influence of the sampling interval $\delta$ on computation time is shown in Fig.~\ref{fig:dim} by varying the problem dimension ($N = T / \delta$), with all other parameters kept constant ($\epsilon_\text{abs}=0$, $\epsilon_\text{rel}=5 \times 10 ^{-5} $, $F_\sigma = 50$).
-Computation time increases as problem dimension increases, however, while the dependence is $\mathcal{O}(N^2)$ for the general purpose solver CVX, it is only $\mathcal{O}(\sqrt{N})$ with the proposed ADMM algorithm.
-The proposed solver thus demonstrates significant computation time decreases with respect to CVX, allowing longer prediction horizons and real-time convergence.
+Computation time increases as problem dimension increases, however, the \finaledit{empirically observed} dependence is $\mathcal{O}(N^2)$ for CVX and $\mathcal{O}(\sqrt{N})$ for ADMM.
+Therefore the proposed solver provides significant computation time reduction relative to CVX, allowing longer prediction horizons and better real-time convergence.

+Experiments were performed to compare the proposed ADMM algorithm for the convex problem (\ref{eq:min2}) with direct solution of the nonconvex problem~(\ref{eq:min}).
+Retaining only assumption 1) from section \ref{sec:convex}, the nonconvex problem was solved using a general purpose nonlinear programming solver (fmincon \cite{MatlabOTB}) with $\delta = 60$\,s, which converged within $82$\,s.
+Under the same conditions ADMM (implemented in Matlab) converged within $0.5$\,s.
+To compare fmincon and ADMM solutions, a Monte Carlo simulation was conducted by solving $100$ problem instances with battery size randomly sampled from a uniform distribution.
+For each scenario the mean absolute error between the solutions ($P_b$) of both solvers was computed.
+The variance of the error distribution is $9.3 \times 10 ^{-5}$\, $\si{MW^2}$, showing good agreement between fmincon and ADMM.

-Finally, robustness to changes in the mission parameters is investigated in Figures \ref{fig:robustness1}-\ref{fig:robustness3} where a CVX solution is compared with an ADMM solution for modified simulation scenarios (different battery masses, maximum altitude and maximum TAS, respectively) and fixed convergence parameters ($\epsilon_\text{abs}=0$, $\epsilon_\text{rel}=5 \times 10 ^{-5} $, $F_\sigma = 50$, $\delta = 10 s$).
+Finally, robustness to changes in the mission parameters is investigated in Figures \ref{fig:robustness1}-\ref{fig:robustness3} where CVX and ADMM solutions are compared for modified simulation scenarios and fixed convergence parameters ($\epsilon_\text{abs}=0$, $\epsilon_\text{rel}=5 \times 10 ^{-5} $, $F_\sigma = 50$, $\delta = 10 s$).
 These results show that the ADMM solution matches the solution obtained using CVX, thus demonstrating robustness to changes in problem-specific parameters.